-Gilliland's fourth rule is that the content and scoring of the test or selection method must be consistent across all candidates.
-This can be accomplished by using standardized tests, procedures and interviews that ask the exact same questions of candidates.
+Gilliland's fourth rule is that the content and scoring of the test, or more generally, selection method, must be consistent across all candidates.
+This can be accomplished by first using standardized tests, procedures, and interviews, which ask the exact same questions of candidates (Campion et al., 1987).
 Standardized testing also ensures that scoring procedures are uniform across candidates.
 It is also important to provide extensive training to test administrators in order to ensure that standard procedures are followed.
 Finally, all materials must convey consistent messages about the organization and the position.
 These techniques can help to ensure that candidates do not perceive any blatant violations of the consistency rule.